This week's most popular

-Every event, not just a wedding, is resource consuming, but with extra creativity and effort, we can certainly reduce the harmful effects of our activities.
+Every event, not just a wedding, is resource-consuming, but with extra creativity and effort, we can reduce the harmful effects of our activities.
 There are several important factors to consider when it comes to sustainability.
-The three most important - reuse, reduce and recycle - it can serve as a mantra when planning any wedding.
-Look for tips, and you can realize these principles and organize a sustainable wedding.
+The three most important – reuse, reduce and recycle – serve as a mantra when planning a wedding.
+Use these principles to organize a sustainable wedding.

 Reuse

-• A wedding dress or any other wedding gown is an important part of a special day.
-It will be more environmentally friendly to use an existing dress, such as customize a mother's wedding dress.
+• A wedding dress is very important for many brides.
+It will be better for the environment to choose a vintage dress, for example, customising a mother's wedding dress.
 But this is not the only option.
-Look for brands that use recycled materials, buy a used dress or rent it.
-In this way, the costume, which usually is worn only once will be reused.
-However, if you choose to buy or sew a new outfit, consider how you can modify it to put it on again.
-If you choose a two-piece suit or costume, you will find a use for it in other life situations as well.
+Look for brands that use recycled materials.
+Or rent the dress.
+Think of ways to re- purpose your wedding dress.
+If you choose a two-piece wedding suit, you will find a use for it in other events as well.

-• When it comes to wedding rings, it is important to make sure that the metals and gems they use are obtained ethically and not, for example, through the use of child labor.
-You can use ancestral gold and jewelry just as well to make rings.
+• When it comes to wedding rings, make sure that the metals and gems are sourced ethically and not, for example, through the use of child labour.
+You can use inherited gold and jewellery to make rings.

 • Use recycled paper for invitations.